-LEGISLATIVE SEMINAR (2406) JCHS Only
+LEGISLATIVE SEMINAR (2406) ICHS Only

-Legislative Seminar examines how government really works.
+The Legislative Seminar examines how government really works.
 Students will have an opportunity to meet and to interact with our Missouri governmental leaders.
 This course sharpens the writing and communication skills needed in college, and emphasizes research.
 Students are required to spend time visiting with legislators at the capitol building.
-This course is offered only during the last term of the 2nd semester, 4th block time period.
+This course is offered only during 2nd semester 7th block only..
 It will run concurrently with the annual Missouri Legislative Session.
 NCAA approved course.

-GEOGRAPHY OF ASIA, AFRICA & AUSTRALIA (2410) CCHS & JCHS Only
+GEOGRAPHY OF ASIA, AFRICA & AUSTRALIA (2410).
+ICHS & ICAC Grades 9-12